dan9Protasenia/Web_server_task/task.md

 # Sync and Async Web Server on Python

 ## Objective
-Develop web servers in Python in 2 versions: a fisrt simple synchronous (sync) web server using only the `socket` module and second an asynchronous (async) web server using the `aiohttp` framework.
+Develop web servers in Python in 2 versions: a first simple synchronous (sync) web server using only the `socket` module and second an asynchronous (async) web server using the `aiohttp` framework.

 ### Main Steps:
 1. **Synchronous (Sync) Web Server:**